-“These last four years, I have been on a mission to be there for everyone else but forgetting to be there for myself.
-Then one day I found myself having a headache, which is something I rarely have, and it hit me!
+“These last four years, I have been on a mission to be there for everyone else, but forgetting to be there for myself.
+Then, one day I found myself having a headache, which is something I rarely have, and it hit me!
 Suddenly, I had an insight: it is time for a well-deserved rest in order to be a healthier version of myself.

-Since I had this insight, I have had more energy, I have not had any headaches and my body is well rested.
+Since I had this insight, I’ve had more energy, haven’t had any headaches, and my body is well rested.
 I continue to do good deeds but always keeping my wellbeing intact.
-Since I’ve stopped answering my phone with every ring, I’ve found that by the time I do return calls, the caller has usually found their own solution.” -Helen Neal-Ali
+Since I’ve stopped answering my phone with every ring, I’ve found that by the time I do return calls, the caller has usually found their own solution.”

 Helen brushed on a key point “I don’t have to be the solution to everyone else’s problems.”

-Wishing you all love and lots of amazement,
+Wishing you love and lots of amazement,

 The Cypress Initiative